Are there other organisations and websites that provide services and information for exporters?

 Export Council of Australia fosters, promotes and develops export awareness within Australia.
 The Council's activities cover hands-on training in export practice, continuing postgraduate education, networking through Institute membership and activities, and providing independent advice to Government on export policy.
 The Institute is dedicated to improving the professional status of exporters by providing practical training and continuing education for members and graduates.

 Tourism Australia is the Federal Government statutory authority responsible for international and domestic tourism marketing, as well as the delivery of research and forecasts for the sector.

-The Export Finance and Insurance Corporation (EFIC) is Australia’s Export Credit Agency (ECA)
+Export Finance Australia is Australia’s Export Credit Agency (ECA) who are able to:

-- To facilitate and encourage Australian export trade by providing insurance and financial services and products to persons involved directly or indirectly in export trade
+- facilitate and encourage Australian export trade by providing financial services and products to persons involved directly or indirectly in export trade

 Australia’s Free Trade Agreements – www.fta.gov.au